-Top: Wrought iron stile and rail: - 1858 - material sections still intact riven its limited availability and high price compared to mild steel, wrought iron is not always Uthe first or right choice for all metalwork projects.Wrought iron is ideally suited for external and traditionally forged work and although a number of blacksmiths and commissioners utilise these properties in new work, its prime use today is in the restoration and conservation of historic ironwork.
+Given its limited availability and high price compared to Mild Steel, Wrought Iron is not always the first or right choice for all metalwork projects.
+Wrought Iron is ideally suited for external and traditionally forged work and although a number of blacksmiths and commissioners utilise these properties in new work, its prime use today is in the restoration and conservation of historic ironwork.